-What should you do on a weekend getaway to Rosebud?
+What should you do on a weekend getaway to Rosebud Alberta ?

 The biggest attraction in town is the Rosebud Theatre.
 People come from all over Alberta to enjoy the programming that starts in March and runs through till December.
-This year the season ends with the play Miracle on 34th Street.
+This year (2019) the season ends with the play A Christmas Story.

 John and I had brought our bikes with us to Rosebud and had planned to do a loop ride starting and ending in town.
 But once we got there we noticed that almost all the side roads were dirt so we nixed that idea and headed for Drumheller, 25 minutes away.